jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Chap/0_Intro.typ

 #figure(
   image("../../../1_Data/2_Figs/0_Content/0_Chap/1_Long_Short.jpeg",
   width: 77%),
-  caption: [Illustrative example of how non-integrated hydrogen tanks could be placed within an existing configuration of an aircraft @Adler2024], ) <fig_0>
+  caption: [Illustrative example of how an existing aircraft configuration can be kept and non-integrated hydrogen tanks could be added @Adler2024.], ) <fig_0>